neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 5 - Parsing Data/README.md

 ![](images/05-review.png)

-You will see the Dpeloyment complete screen once done.
+You will see the Deployment complete screen once done.
 You can go to the resource by clicking "Go to resource"

 ![](images/06-complete.png)